TheBestronics is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Which is the best projector lumen for bright rooms?

-When using a projector in broad daylight or indoor with lights on, you need a projector with a maximum of 1 000 lumens.
+When using a projector in broad daylight or indoors with lights on, you need a projector with a maximum of 1 000 lumens.
 If not, then it might cause the screen or image to display faded or muddy color effects.

 Brighter rooms generally required 2,500+ lumens of brightness to deal with ambient light to add clarity and sharpness to images.